MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-E-Accreditation-Private-Nonprofit-Accreditation-Organization-Exemption-Under-an-Approved-State-Laboratory-Program/section-493.555.md

 (c) The organization's or State's agreement with CMS that requires it to do the following:

-(1) Notify CMS within 30 days of the action taken, of any laboratory that has -
+(1) Notify CMS within 30 days of the action taken, of any laboratory that has—

 (i) Had its accreditation or licensure suspended, withdrawn, revoked, or limited;